tschoergez/vrops-tenant-app-api-collection/README.md

 Additional environment vars will be created by some of the API samples.
 There is usually no need to edit those.

 Start with the "RUN FIRST - Get vROPS Auth Token" call, to authenticate.
 The token will be stored in a postman variable and used for subsequent API calls.
 Some examples use the "/suite-api" endpoint that allows to retrieve raw data from vRealize Operations.
-Refer to the [vRealize Operations API Documentation](https://code.vmware.com/apis/364/vrealize-operations) for details.
+Refer to the [vRealize Operations API Documentation](https://code.vmware.com/apis/364/vrealize-operations) for details, and check out the [Postman collection for vRealize Operations](https://code.vmware.com/samples/4663/postman-client-collection-for-vrealize-operations-rest-apis)